0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * The mempool functions for single/multi producer/consumer are deprecated and will be removed in 16.11.
   It is replaced by rte_mempool_generic_get/put functions.

+* The rte_eal_vdev_init function will be changed in 16.11 to return the port/device id of the device created, instead of 0, when it has been initialized successfully, so user can use the returned value straight away to call all the device functions that require that parameter.